Wild elephants may have names that other elephants use to call them

 Elephants’ trumpeting is well known, but Pardo says trumpeting is an abrupt noise that’s more like screaming or laughing.
 He figured that if elephants had names, they’d be somehow encoded in elephants’ constant, low-frequency rumblings.

-“The rumbles themselves are highly structurally variable,” says Pardo.
+“The rumbles themselves are highly structurally variable,” says Pardo, who conducted this research while working at Colorado State University.
 “There's quite a lot of variation in their acoustic structure.”

 And elephants make these particular noises in all kinds of contexts — everything from greeting family members to comforting a calf to staying in touch with relatives over long distances.